 Best pinchos – Mesón Rampalay

-Pinchos (or pintxos as you may also see them written) are a popular bar snack found throughout the north of Spain.
+Pinchos (or pintxos as you may also see them written) are a popular bar snack found throughout the north of Spain, especially in the Basque Country.
 Most people will have heard of tapas, appetizers typically served with drinks in bars or on a designated menu where you can select several to create a meal.
 The difference with pinchos, other than it’s the more popular name in the north, is they often come on top of a piece on bread.

 Many of the cities along Spain’s north coast are well-known for the quality and variety of their pinchos, and Santander is no different.
 The best restaurant for well-priced pinchos with plenty of variety is Mesón Rampalay (Calle Daoiz y Velaverde).
 Select the most appealing of what they have on offer from the bar and then either take a seat on the terrace outside or stand at the bar with the locals.